Intervention Letters: The First Step

 The letter you read aloud to your loved one during the intervention could be the most important thing you ever write.
 Many people who’ve successfully recovered from addiction will say their turning point was the day they heard what their family and friends had to say.

 Once your loved one realizes how their addiction has affected the people they care about, the next step is finding the right treatment that fits their needs.
-Everyone deserves a second chance and recovery at a licensed, reputable rehabilitation center is the best way to gain back your health and happiness.
+Everyone deserves a second chance, and recovery at a licensed and reputable rehabilitation center is the best way to gain back your health and happiness.

-Begin your journey today with a confidential phone call to one of our compassionate rehab specialists.
+Contact a treatment provider with a confidential phone call to one of our rehab providers.